flintproject/Flint/doc/JOSS/paper.md

 ## Numerical algorithms to solve a system of differential equations

-`Flint` compiles a model written in a supported XML language into bytecode of simulation, and then evaluates it with particular initial values.
-Our current implementation provides three algorithms for solving initial-value problems for ODEs numerically: the forward Euler method, the Runge-Kutta 4th-order method, and the additive Runge-Kutta scheme implemented in the SUNDIALS library [@hindmarsh2005sundials].
-The Euler-Maruyama method is the one for solving SDEs [@higham_algorithmic_2001].
+`Flint` compiles a model written in a supported XML language into internal bytecode for simulation, and then evaluates it with particular initial values.
+Our current implementation provides three algorithms for solving initial-value problems for ODEs numerically: the forward Euler method, the Runge-Kutta 4th-order method, and the adaptive-step additive Runge-Kutta scheme implemented in the SUNDIALS library [@hindmarsh2005sundials].
+The Euler-Maruyama method is used for solving SDEs [@higham_algorithmic_2001].

 ## Multithreading for parallel simulation

 Solving an initial-value problem numerically is only the preliminary step to analyze the dynamics of the model.
 Further investigation often asks for the different values of initial values or parameters.
-For instance, hypotheses on biological switches has been stated in terms of bifurcation, and demonstrated by a series of simulations changing the values of parameters, in both deterministic [@fussmann_crossing_2000] and stochastic [@samoilov_stochastic_2005] paradigms.
+For instance, hypotheses on biological switches has been stated in terms of bifurcations, and demonstrated by a series of simulations changing the values of parameters, in both deterministic [@fussmann_crossing_2000] and stochastic [@samoilov_stochastic_2005] paradigms.
 `Flint` employs multithreading to increase the number of simulations running in